Maclura pomifera: Chemistry

-Osajin and pomiferin are isoflavones present in the wood and fruit in an approximately 1:2 ratio by weight, and in turn comprise 4–6% of the weight of dry fruit and wood samples.
+Osajin and pomiferin are isoflavones present in the wood and fruit in a roughly 1:2 ratio by weight, and in turn comprise 4–6% of the weight of dry fruit and wood samples.
 Primary components of fresh fruit include pectin (46%), resin (17%), fat (5%), and sugar (before hydrolysis, 5%).
 The moisture content of fresh fruits is about 80%.

 Uses

 The Osage orange is commonly used as a tree row windbreak in prairie states, which gives it one of its colloquial names, "hedge apple".
-It was one of the primary trees used in President Franklin Delano Roosevelt's "Great Plains Shelterbelt" WPA project, which was launched in 1934 as an ambitious plan to modify weather and prevent soil erosion in the Great Plains states; by 1942 it resulted in the planting of 30,233 shelterbelts containing 220 million trees that stretched for 18600 mi.
-The sharp-thorned trees were also planted as cattle-deterring hedges before the introduction of barbed wire and afterward became an important source of fence posts.
-In 2001, its wood was used in the construction in Chestertown, Maryland of the schooner Sultana, a replica of HMS Sultana.
+It was one of the primary trees used in President Franklin Delano Roosevelt's "Great Plains Shelterbelt" WPA project, which was launched in 1934 as an ambitious plan to modify weather and prevent soil erosion in the Great Plains states; by 1942, it resulted in the planting of 30,233 shelterbelts containing 220 million trees that stretched for 18600 mi.
+The sharp-thorned trees were also planted as cattle-deterring hedges before the introduction of barbed wire, and afterward became an important source of fence posts.
+In 2001, its wood was used in the construction in Chestertown, Maryland, of the schooner Sultana, a replica of HMS Sultana.

-The heavy, close-grained yellow-orange wood is dense and prized for tool handles, treenails, fence posts, and other applications requiring a strong, dimensionally stable wood that withstands rot.
+The heavy, close-grained, yellow-orange wood is dense and prized for tool handles, treenails, fence posts, and other applications requiring a strong, dimensionally stable wood that withstands rot.
 Although its wood is commonly knotty and twisted, straight-grained Osage orange timber makes good bows, as used by Native Americans.
 John Bradbury, a Scottish botanist who had traveled the interior United States extensively in the early 19th century, reported that a bow made of Osage timber could be traded for a horse and a blanket.
 Additionally, a yellow-orange dye can be extracted from the wood, which can be used as a substitute for fustic and aniline dyes.
 At present, florists use the fruits of M. pomifera for decorative purposes.

-When dried, the wood has the highest heating value of any commonly available North American wood, and burns long and hot.
+When dried, the wood has the highest heating value of any commonly available North American wood.

 Osage orange wood is more rot-resistant than most, making good fence posts.
 They are generally set up green because the dried wood is too hard to reliably accept the staples used to attach the fencing to the posts.
 Palmer and Fowler's Fieldbook of Natural History 2nd edition rates Osage orange wood as being at least twice as hard and strong as white oak (Quercus alba).
 Its dense grain structure makes for good tonal properties.
 Production of woodwind instruments and waterfowl game calls are common uses for the wood.

-Compounds extracted from the fruit, when concentrated, may repel insects.
-However, the naturally occurring concentrations of these compounds in the fruit are too low to make the fruit an effective insect repellent.
+Compounds extracted from the fruit, when concentrated, may repel insects, but the naturally occurring concentrations of these compounds in the fruit are too low to make the fruit an effective insect repellent.
 In 2004, the EPA insisted that a website selling M. pomifera fruits online remove any mention of their supposed repellent properties as false advertising.